What is a corporate hackathon?

 • Pre-event training: offer workshops on effective AI tool usage before the hackathon

-• Raised expectations: adjust 'minimum deliverable' standards to reflect AI-enabled capabilities
+• Raised expectations: adjust 'minimum deliverable' standards to include structured problem statements and validation strategies alongside prototypes

 • Attribution requirements: require teams to document which AI tools were used and how

-• Focus on differentiation: emphasize unique insights and novel applications over raw output volume
+• Focus on differentiation: emphasize unique problem identification and novel solution approaches over raw output volume

-The Innovation Mode 2.0 emphasizes that AI-enhanced hackathons should assess 'innovation orchestration'—the ability to direct AI tools toward novel, valuable outcomes—not just technical execution.
+The key shift: AI-enhanced hackathons should assess 'innovation orchestration' - the ability to direct AI tools toward novel, valuable outcomes - not just technical execution.
+For the complete framework, see the AI-powered hackathons guide.

 • Brainstorming acceleration: generate 50+ idea variations in minutes, then filter for most promising